 I like to top my phyllo chaat cups with some of my 5-Minute Cilantro Chutney, my 5-Minute Sweet Tamarind Chutney, and some onions.
 You can also flavor some yogurt, add some crunchy seeds, or other chopped veggies.

-These work great as an appetizer for a party.
+Appetizers with phyllo shells are the perfect bite-sized servings.
 I pre-filled these when I was testing them out and had Rajan try them a few hours later...they stayed crispy!
-I'm definitely going to be re-making these as part of our Thanksgiving feast.
+I'm definitely going to be re-making these as part of our Thanksgiving appetizers.
 I hope you enjoy these adorable, bite-sized Phyllo Chaat Cups!
 Comment below on how you liked them and share the love with your family and friends!

 Phyllo Chaat Cups

 - 30 phyllo shells